luna404/herams-i18n/docs/index.rst

 .. note:: If you choose to export answers as code, question with predefined answer option will show coded value (e.g. A1) instead of the text label.

 4. If a survey is available in multiple language, use the drop-down list to specify the export language.
-5. By default, only the most recent response for each health facility is exported.
-For projects with multiple records per health facility, the data exported can be further customized in the Advanced settings.
-	- **Export all records**: To export all historic records of a health facility, leave the **Report date** filed blank.
-	- **Export one record per Health facility**: If a report date is defined,  only the last record before or equal to the selected date will be exported for each health facility.
+5. By default, all available responses for each health facility will be exported.
+For projects with multiple responses per health facility, the report date can be used to limit the number of responses exported.
+If a report date is defined,  only the last record before or equal to the selected date will be exported for each health facility.
 To get the most recent data, set the **Report date** equal to today.
 6. Once you have defined the export settings, select between the two export formats (**CSV** or **Excel**) by clicking the respective button.

 .. note:: For large data sets, exporting data in Excel takes substantially longer than exporting as **CSV** format.